 They weren’t going to go on the table.
 Because with four children, I need more than two placemats.
 I had other ideas though!

 Instead I stitched a couple together to add a splash of color – a DIY bath mat for one of our barely used bathrooms.
 Why spend a lot of money when you don’t have to?

 DIY Bathroom Mat

 Start by making sure the placemats are washed and laying flat.
-Lay them next to each other.
+Iron them if necessary.
+Lay the placemats next to each other.

-You’re going to begin sewing at one end.
+Begin sewing at one end.
+Make knots to secure.
 If you need tips for how to start and stop a project with embroidery thread, this video shows you the knots.